 The -e option is used to edit the current crontab using the editor specified by the VISUAL or EDITOR environment variables.
 The specified editor must edit the file in place; any editor that unlinks the file and recreates it cannot be used.
 After you exit from the editor, the modified crontab will be installed automatically.

-The format of the crontab file is as follows:
+An example of crontab format with commented fields is as follows:

-This line executes the "find" command at 2AM on the 12th of every month that a Sunday or Saturday falls on.
+This line executes the "find" command at 2AM on the 12th of every month.

 Here are some more examples of crontab lines.
 Use the command "crontab -e" to edit your crontab file.